What does Clodagh mean?

 Clodagh is an uncommon given name for women and an equally unique last name for both adults and children.
 (2000 U.S. Demographics)

-Displayed below is an analysis of the history of Clodagh and corresponding names.
-Claudia (#724 from current records) is the only other popular variation form of Clodagh appearing in the Top 2000.
-These forms of Clodagh were at the peak of their popularity 74 years ago (usage of 0.1%) and are now much less common, with the version Claudia becoming less in vogue.
+Which version is better?with similar and related girl names.
+Claudia (#741 from current records) is the only other popular variation form of Clodagh appearing in the Top 2000.
+These forms of Clodagh were at the peak of their popularity 75 years ago (usage of 0.1%) and are now much less common, with the version Claudia becoming less in vogue.